Handwriting Classes for Class 1 Students

 Begin guided sessions

-A normal support reference uses 8 sessions per month, with each session about 45 minutes and a level-appropriate practice rhythm.
+A normal guidance reference uses 8 sessions per month, with each session about 45 minutes and a level-appropriate practice rhythm.

 Step 4